The Order is a 2019 horror/drama Netflix original series featuring western esoteric traditions and myths, most notably werewolves.

 - Missing Mom: Jack's story is kicked off by his and his grandfather's desire to get Revenge on the man they believe is responsible for Jack's mother committing suicide.

-- Morality Kitchen Sink: The show slides all over this even in its first few episodes, with Jack trying to cling to semblance of Black and White Morality (killing is wrong) and most of the supernatural people around him being far more blase about deaths, deserved or not.
+- Morality Kitchen Sink: The show slides all over this even in its first few episodes, with Jack trying to cling to semblance of Black-and-White Morality (killing is wrong) and most of the supernatural people around him being far more blase about deaths, deserved or not.
 At their best, the Order and Knights are Good Is Not Nice.
 Exemplified when Jack's Ethics professor puts moral dilemmas in the simplest possible terms: don't act now based on what might eventually come of it later, ask yourself if, right now, a given action is wrong or right.

 - Mundane Utility: The series provides a very good reason why you shouldn't use magic for this.
 All magic has a cost, either from your own body (usually blood) or someone else.
 When the Acolytes start using glamour spells to pawn off pieces of paper as hundred-dollar bills and completed essays without paying the price, the person they hand the glamoured paper to immediately suffers a minor-but-painful accident.
 Later, when they start trying to get out of school work by doing spells with such vague goals as "have no more English tests ever," the result is attempts to murder the English professor.
+However, Coventry comments to Alyssa that, of all the magic he's learned, the "open/close doors with a flick of the hand" is the one he uses most often.
+"It never gets old."

 - My Significance Sense Is Tingling: The werewolves hear a high-pitched ringing noise whenever magic is being performed.
 For really big and powerful spells, the ringing is sharper and lasts much longer than usual.
 Though it doesn't seem to happen every time. . .
 Vera and Edward routinely open and close the doors of the temple with magic, and many other spells pass without the werewolves being any the wiser, indicating it may need to be specific kinds of spells.
 Also, as Jack learns to use magic himself it stops causing a ringing (for him and for other werewolves), and when Alyssa uses a tracking spell to find Randall the werewolves are a bit intrigued that they didn't hear ringing, but don't really pause to question why.
+Season Two advances two separate and potentially complimentary hypotheses: that werewolves only hear ringing in response to "bad" magic (i.e., magic meant to harm or kill), or that magic performed by those officially "allied" with the wolves won't trigger ringing.
+Neither one is explicitly confirmed, though evidence for both exists.

 - Mystery Cult: The Order of the Blue Rose - they are secretive (see above), although they do teach their new members about magic soon after they join.